Minor in social policy and advocacy

 The social policy and advocacy minor is designed to assist students with a liberal arts major in obtaining knowledge and skills applicable to employment in the non-profit sector.

-To obtain a minor in social policy and advocacy, students must submit a proposal of their goals and rationale for their course choices in the minor (including but not limited the list above) to Kendra Yoder, the minor advisor, for approval.
-The Social Policy Review Committee (Jan Bender Shetler, Joe Liechty, David Lind, David Ostergren, Kendra Yoder) will consult on student proposals.
-After the plan of study is approved by the minor advisor, students will continue to be advised by both their major and minor advisors.
+To obtain a minor in social policy and advocacy, students must submit a proposal of their goals and rationale for their course choices in the minor to the minor advisor, for approval.
+After the plan of study is approved, students will continue to be advised by both their major and minor advisors.
 At least nine credit hours in this minor must be upper level (300 level and above) courses.